Know What’s Not Billable

 Turn On Brand-Only Mode

 When Brand Only is enabled, ChatAds checks for brand-like words in the message before processing.
-If no brand is detected, the request is rejected early and not billed.
-Pros:- Reduces billable
+If no brand is detected, the request returns early with statusno_brand_found.
+This is billed like other processed requests.

 - Lower fill rate — generic product mentions like “yoga mat” or “running shoes” won’t match